yyyujintang/yyyujintang.github.io/_pages/about.md

 * Next Generation Vision Backbone Design
 * Video Large Language Models (VLM)

-Hope we can have better Video Understanding and Prediction ability with LLM and accelerate the coming of AGI!
+Hope we can have better Video Understanding and Prediction ability with LLM and accelerate the coming of Video's GPT4 moment, when machines can do reasoning with video and chain-of-thought with video.

 I'm actively applying for US CS Ph.D. positions in 2025 Fall.
 Feel free to email me for academic cooperations or potential interviews.